 Your child’s high school requires two years of foreign language.
-He barely made it through the first year of French and you’re certain that he won’t pass year two.
-The school might allow him to take first-year Spanish instead in order to meet the requirement.
+Your child barely made it through the first year of French and you’re certain that they won’t pass year two.
+The school might allow your child to take first-year Spanish instead in order to meet the requirement.
 It’s important to know, however, that some colleges require two years of the same language.

 Arrange an independent study.
 Say the school only offers one choice for 11th-grade American lit, and your child is really struggling with it.
 You can ask if it’s possible to design a class that meets the requirements, yet moves at your child’s pace.
-The one-on-one sessions would ideally be with a teacher that he’s had success with in the past.
+The one-on-one sessions would ideally be with a teacher that your child has had success with in the past.

 One thing to consider, however, is that an independent study may show up on your child’s transcript.
 That could be a red flag for some colleges that your child wasn’t up to taking a particular class.